radiovisual/unicode-range/readme.md

 The unicode string you want to lookup

+## Auto-update Script

+Run `npm run update` which will generate a sorted list of unicode ranges in the file called "sorted-unicode-ranges.js".

+> [!IMPORTANT]
+> you will want to run the update script if/when you update the unicode-range-json depenendency.
+This is to ensure that the auto-generated sorted list matches the updated unicode ranges.

 ## Related

 - [unicode-range-json](https://github.com/radiovisual/unicode-range-json) - A list of all the Unicode Range Names and their hex/decimal range numbers.